cran/inlpubs/README.md

 Support
 -------

-The INLPO of the USGS supports the development and maintenance of **inlpubs**.
-Resources are available primarily for maintenance and responding to user questions.
-Priorities on the development of new features are determined by the development team.
+The Idaho National Laboratory Project Office of the USGS supports the development and maintenance of **inlpubs**.
+Resources are available primarily for maintenance and responding to user questions, and the development team determines the priorities for the development of new features.

 Additional Publication Details
 ------------------------------

-Additional metadata about this publication, not found in other parts of the page is in this table.
+This table contains additional metadata about this publication that is not found in other parts of the page.

 <!--html_preserve-->
 <table>